-If we go back over 3,000 years to Ancient Egypt, we find rings featuring snakes – a symbol of fertility – and knotted snakes in a figure 8 or a snake eating its tail to form an unbroken circle to denote eternity.
+If we go back over 3,000 years to Ancient Egypt, we find rings featuring snakes – a symbol of fertility – and knotted snakes in a figure 8 or a snake eating its tail to form an unbroken circle to denote eternity: the uroborus.
 Maybe the basis for the saying that one is ‘tying the knot’ goes back beyond this to very ancient concept that two are knotted together as one.

 By the Roman era, a special ring called an ‘annulus pronubus’ given by the groom to his fiancée had become part of a civil legal process, an important pledge of fidelity on both sides.

 In the manner of all jewels, an engagement ring proclaims one’s taste and rank, although in the Ancient and early Medieval Ages sumptuary laws prohibited lower classes from ostentation above their station.
 Sometimes, no matter what the rank, only one ring is used for the purpose of both wedding and ring, then as now.

 Over time the betrothal ring developed into finely crafted Medieval engagement rings and poesy (love poetry) rings engraved with a motto.
 Shown here is a very early diamond betrothal ring from the antique dealer Berganza set with a pointy, almost still rough, diamond – diamond dust impregnated cutting wheels and the modern system of cutting facets were not in existence at the time - but the adamantine strength of the diamond symbolised ‘foreverness’, carried from the ancient Romans’ beliefs.